Over the past few weeks, we’ve explored the 6 principles of persuasion by Dr. Robert Cialdini, with more than 60 real-life marketing examples.

 - Reward your customers for investing time and effort in your brand.

-We tend to have more trust in things that are popular or endorsed by people that we like.
+We tend to have more trust in things that are popular or endorsed by people that we trust.

 How to work it: